robot-pesg/BotanicGarden/README.md

 </div>

 ## Abstract:
-The rapid developments of mobile robotics and autonomous navigation over the years are largely empowered by public datasets for testing and upgradation, such as SLAM and localization tasks.
-Impressive demos and benchmark results have arisen, indicating the establishment of a mature technical framework.
-However, from the real-world deployments point of view, there are still critical defects of robustness in challenging environments, especially in large-scale, GNSS-denied, textural-monotonous, and unstructured scenarios.
-To meet the urgent validation demands in such scope, we build a novel challenging robot navigation dataset in a large botanic garden of more than 48000m2.
-Comprehensive sensors are employed, including high-res/rate stereo Gray&RGB cameras, rotational and forward 3D LiDARs, and low-cost and industrial-grade IMUs, all of which are well calibrated and hardware-synchronized.
-An all-terrain wheeled robot is configured to mount the sensor suite and providing odometry data.
-A total of 33 long and short sequences of 2.3 million images are collected, covering scenes of thick woods, riversides, narrow paths, bridges, and grasslands that rarely appeared in previous resources.
+The rapid developments of mobile robotics and autonomous navigation over the years are largely empowered by public datasets for testing and upgrading, such as sensor odometry and SLAM tasks.
+Impressive demos and benchmark scores have arisen, which may suggest the maturity of existing navigation techniques.
+However, these results are primarily based on moderate structured scenario testing.
+When transitioning to challenging unstructured environments, especially in GNSS-denied, texture-monotonous, and dense-vegetated natural fields, their performance can hardly sustain at a high level and requires further validation and improvement.
+To bridge this gap, we build a novel robot navigation dataset in a luxuriant botanic garden of more than 48000m2.
+Comprehensive sensors are used, including Gray and RGB stereo cameras, spinning and MEMS 3D LiDARs, and low-cost and industrial-grade IMUs, all of which are well calibrated and hardware-synchronized.
+An all-terrain wheeled robot is employed for data collection, traversing through thick woods, riversides, narrow trails, bridges, and grasslands, which are scarce in previous resources.
+This yields 33 short and long sequences, forming 17.1km trajectories in total.
 Excitedly, both highly-accurate ego-motions and 3D map ground truth are provided, along with fine-annotated vision semantics.
-Our goal is to contribute a high-quality dataset to advance robot navigation and sensor fusion research to a higher level.
+We firmly believe that our dataset can advance robot navigation and sensor fusion research to a higher level.

 <div align="left">
 <img src="./pics/photo_pairs/cam/c_01.jpg" alt="photo" width="18%" />